 In nutrition private practice, conducting client sessions, writing chart notes and communicating your nutritional recommendations are all part of day-to-day business.
 Although these activities are routine, there is one thing that insurance-based practices must always keep in mind: insurance audits.
 At any point in time, an insurance company can decide to audit your nutrition business.
 In that moment, every policy, form, procedure and chart note can come under scrutiny.
 Becoming well versed in insurance audits now will help you establish important practices and policies for your nutrition business.
 Having sound policies and practices in place can help to prevent an audit in the future, and if ever audited, ensure that your business will stand up to even the toughest scrutiny.

-Here are 6 tips to keep in mind when building your nutrition private practice that will help you lay the groundwork for sound policies and procedures.
+Here are 6 best practices to keep in mind when building your insurance-based nutrition private practice:

 1. Know what an insurance audit is, and how one may be triggered